Table of contents

 Amethyst Basin Backpacking Guide – High Uintas

-The High Uinta WIlderness is home to a plethora of great backpacking options and a hike to Amethyst Basin is among the very best.
-Moderately challenging, this hike takes you up to a high alpine lake with gorgeous campsites options.
+The High Uinta Wilderness is home to a plethora of great backpacking options.
+A hike to Amethyst Basin is among the very best.
+Moderately challenging, this hike takes you up to a high alpine lake with gorgeous campsites.
 The trail follows the Stillwater and Ostler Forks of the Bear River as it ascends about 2050 feet, passing beautiful waterfalls on the way to a stunning cirque basin.
-The meadow-framed basin rewards backpackers with a glistening alpine lake with a panorama of views of Ostler and Hayden Peaks.
+The meadow-framed basin rewards backpackers with a glistening alpine lake with panoramic views of Ostler and Hayden Peaks.
 Extra days allow time for climbing Ostler Peak or walking the entire perimeter of the lake.

 Quick Facts